World

 Share

-Hon Greg Egu, who served in the of Representatives from 1999 to 2003, has made a compelling for unity among Nigerian political leaders.
-Addressing journalists at his country home in Umuohiagu, Ngor Okpala of Imo , Egu called on Abubakar of the Democratic (PDP) and of the Labour Party to set aside their differences and forces for the 2027 presidential election.
+Hon Greg Egu, who served in the House of Representatives from 1999 to 2003, has made a compelling appeal for unity among Nigerian political leaders.
+Addressing journalists at his country home in Umuohiagu, Ngor Okpala LGA of Imo State, Egu called on Atiku Abubakar of the Peoples Democratic Party (PDP) and Peter Obi of the Labour Party to set aside their differences and join forces for the 2027 presidential election.
 According to Egu, such a coalition could significantly disrupt the political landscape.

-Egu concluded by highlighting the demographic advantage of the Owerri zone, which, despite having fewer local areas than the Orlu zone, has a population that could influence the gubernatorial if mobilized correctly.
-His call for strategic unity among political figures like Atiku and Obi, and his critique of current political practices, underscore a plea for a to politics driven by integrity and genuine public .
+Egu concluded by highlighting the demographic advantage of the Owerri zone, which, despite having fewer local government areas than the Orlu zone, has a significant population that could influence the gubernatorial race if mobilized correctly.
+His call for strategic unity among political figures like Atiku and Obi, and his critique of current political practices, underscore a plea for a return to politics driven by integrity and genuine public service.

 Share